datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast03-Multi-Band-Raster.md

 ##About
-This activity will walk you through the fundamental principles of working with raster data in R.
+This lesson will explore how to work with multi-band raster data in R.

 **R Skill Level:** Intermediate - you've got the basics of `R` down.